 Other philanthropic initiatives supported by Dubai Duty Free in 2013 include a Dhs3 million donation to support the Ramadan campaign by HH Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, to provide clothing to a million needy children around the world.
 Dubai Duty Free continuously provides financial assistance and other support related to education, school construction, medical needs and much more.

 The 40 local and 53 overseas charities that the Dubai Duty Free Foundation has supported since 2004, when it began, are a clear manifestation of its ongoing commitment to the community.

 Dubai Duty Free recognizes and is committed to reducing the Environmental impacts and health and safety risks associated with the storage and retailing of goods.
 It is the Company’s policy to operate an Integrated Management System in accordance with ISO 14001: 2015 and ISO 45001:2018.
 The overall objective of our HSE policy is the provision of a safe and environmentally friendly operation for our employees, customers and neighbours.

 The Company is committed to the concept of continual improvement and uses the Integrated Management System as an improvement tool.
 Environmental and safety issues are viewed as core business values.

 Working Successfully towards OUR OBJECTIVES:

 The Company will set and monitor specific improvement objectives to assist with the achievement of these overall objectives.
-All employees are required to understand, implement and maintain the ethos of the Company’s policy statement.
-Our policy statement will be reviewed on an ongoing basis to ensure that it is continuing to reflect the requirements of the Company.
-A copy of the HSE Policy is available at the Dubai Duty Free Office Building Reception and to anyone requesting a copy.
+All employees are required to understand, implement and maintain the ethos of the company’s policy statement.
+This policy statement will be reviewed on an ongoing basis for effectiveness and relevance to the business.